 IYDV Faculty offer the public a glimpse into the inner workings of the Institute through three masterclasses.

-Three weeks of intense work culminates in a concert of opera highlights presented to the public on the closing Sunday.
+Three weeks of intense work culminates in a concert of opera highlights presented to the public on the closing Saturday (July 28 at 6 PM).
 This is an occasion for family and friends to hear what the students have been doing.

 Commuters pay a $300 fee to cover costs